StackExchange/StackOverflowSDK/README.md

 ## ✨ Features

 - 🛠 **Official support** – built and maintained by Stack Overflow with full API coverage.
-- 🧑‍💻 **Type safety** – complete TypeScript definitions for all Teams endpoints, models, and responses.
+- 🧑‍💻 **Type safety** – complete TypeScript definitions for all Stack Internal endpoints, models, and responses.
 - 📚 **Knowledge access** – query questions, answers, and articles from your team’s private repository.
 - 👥 **Team management** – access profiles, activity, and collaborate on internal documentation and Q&A.